Estradiol enanthate: Generic names

-Estradiol enantate is also known by its former developmental code name SQ-16150.
+Estradiol enanthate is also known by its former developmental code name SQ-16150.
 It has been referred to as estradiol heptanoate.

 Brand names

-Estradiol enantate has been marketed under a wide variety of brand names.
-It has been marketed in a few different preparations, with varying doses of estradiol enantate and DHPA.
+Estradiol enanthate has been marketed under a wide variety of brand names.
+It has been marketed in a few different preparations, with varying doses of estradiol enanthate and DHPA.
 These formulations all have different brand names, which include the following (^{†} = discontinued):